neondatabase/website/content/docs/manage/integrations.md

 updatedOn: '2023-11-03T11:47:31.853Z'
 ---

-The **Integrations** page in the Neon Console provides an interface for managing third-party integrations with your Neon project.
-Through Neon's supported integrations, you can optimize and extend Neon's functionality.
+The **Integrations** page in the Neon Console provides a hub for managing third-party integrations with your Neon project.
+Use these supported integrations to optimize and extend Neon's functionality and streamline your workflow.

 When visiting the **Integrations** page in your console, you'll notice different categories: